automainint/sea-offers-bot-js/README.md

 - `delay` - delay between buy orders in milliseconds.
 Default: `1000`.
 - `expiration` - expiration time for offer in hours.
 Default: `24`.
 - `exit_timeout` - timeout in milliseconds for checking if all tasks done.
 Default: `2000`.
+- `monitoring_enabled` - if true, bot will try to buy an asset until success.
+Default: `false`.
+- `monitoring_delay` - delay between buy order attempts in milliseconds.
+Default: `1000`.

 Default config file: `config.json`.